Privacy Policy

 MISSION and OBJECTIVES:

-- Encourage ongoing improvement of client services and support.
+- Promote continuous improvement of services and customer support.

-- Continue to position MailComms Group as a benchmark in the industry.
+- Continue to position MailComms Group as a benchmark in the sector.

-- Implement, maintain and test our business continuity arrangements to ensure that vital information and services are available to our clients when required.
+- Implement, maintain and test our business continuity mechanisms to ensure that vital information and services are available to our customers when needed.

-- Provide clients with the most professional equipment and to have highly qualified technicians, experts in the required disciplines and accustomed to working as a team, available immediately and for as long as required.
+- To provide customers with the most professional equipment and to have available immediately, and for as long as necessary, highly qualified technicians, experts in the required disciplines and accustomed to working as a team.

-- Provide adequate resources that are required to implement this Policy, including the necessary staff, financial resources, processes, tools and technologies.
+- Provide adequate resources necessary to implement this Policy, including personnel, financial resources, processes, tools and technologies.

-- Provide service delivery based on our commitment to ongoing improvement of our systems, with security, cyber security and information continuity as a central pillar.
+- To have a service delivery based on our commitment to the continuous improvement of our systems, with security, cybersecurity and information continuity as a central pillar.

-- Encourage and promote a culture of cybersecurity among all its professionals and subjects bound by this Policy, either internally or among its clients and suppliers.
+- Encourage and promote a culture of cybersecurity among all its professionals and subjects bound by this Policy, either internally, or among its customers and suppliers.

-- A system of objectives, metrics and indicators for ongoing improvement, monitoring, measurement of our internal processes and client satisfaction.
-Establishing and monitoring compliance with contractual requirements to ensure an efficient and safe service.
+- A system of objectives, metrics and indicators for continuous improvement, follow-up, measurement of our internal processes, as well as customer satisfaction.
+Establishing and supervising compliance with contractual requirements to ensure an efficient and safe service.

-- Integrating indicators linked to the level of implementation and maturity of security measures into the ISMS metrics system.
+- Integrate indicators linked to the level of implementation and maturity of security measures into the ISMS metrics system.

-- Continuously training and raising the awareness of our team in order to offer the highest degree of professionalism and specialisation possible.
+- Continuously training and raising the awareness of our team to have the highest degree of professionalism and specialization possible.

-- Maintaining our infrastructures in an adequately and in accordance with the requirements of our clients.
+- Having our infrastructures in an adequate state and in accordance with the requirements of our customers.

-- Protection of information in storage and in transit.
+- Protection of information stored and in transit.

 - Prevention against other interconnected information systems.